Yori1999/cdktf-infra-uniovi/API.md

 public deployBasicMachine(scope: Construct, id: string, basicMachineProps: BasicMachineComponentPropsInterface, internalMachineComponentProps: InternalMachineComponentPropsInterface): Construct
 ```

+Generates a basic, generic Docker container using the provided properties.

+This method is used to deploy a basic machine using Docker.
+It creates a Docker image and a container with the specified configurations.
+Optionally, it can include volumes, either a default volume or a set of volumes passed by the user

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdktf-infra-uniovi.DockerDeployStrategy.deployBasicMachine.parameter.scope"></a>

 - *Type:* constructs.Construct

+The scope in which the resources will be created.

 ---